 - Criminal mischief, if punishable as a felony.

 - Engaging in conduct that contains the elements of one of the following offenses against another student,:

-- Aggravated assault.
+- o Aggravated assault.

-- Sexual assault.
+- o Sexual assault.

-- Aggravated sexual assault.
+- o Aggravated sexual assault.

 - o Murder.

-- Capital murder.
+- o Capital murder.

 - o Criminal attempt to commit murder or capital murder.

-- Aggravated robbery.
+- o Aggravated robbery.

 - Breach of computer security.
 (See glossary.)

 - Engaging in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.